-CALGARY, Alta. – Canadian beef producers welcomed an announcement recently that the U.S. will begin accepting key cuts of Canadian beef.
+CALGARY, Alta. — Canadian beef producers are eagerly awaiting an announcement today that the U.S. will begin accepting key cuts of Canadian beef.

 "This is certainly an important step," Alberta Beef Producers chairman Arno Doerksen told local media.

 It’s expected total border freedom for Canadian beef products will follow soon after.
-The announcement will permit imports of ground beef and beef on the one from Canadian cattle aged 30 months or younger, effective immediately, predicted Doerksen.
+Today’s expected announcement will permit imports of ground beef and beef on the one from Canadian cattle aged 30 months or younger, effective immediately, predicted Doerksen.

 Those products are worth about $170 million per year in exports and will include products such as prime rib and T-bone steaks.
 It’s expected shipments of beef into the U.S. will jump by 10 to 15 per cent immediately, according to the Canada Beef Export Federation (CBEF).
 That will bring total beef exports to the U.S. to 80 per cent of pre-BSE levels.